jonboh/jonboh.github.io/content/posts/rr/index.md

 I've recently started contributing to Rust, and I wanted to explore how the [enum_variant_names](https://rust-lang.github.io/rust-clippy/master/#/enum_vari) lint worked, so in this example we'll use the `clippy-driver` binary with `test/ui/enum_variants.rs` as its argument.
-This binary runs linter on this test file.
+This binary runs clippy on this test file.

-In the case of clippy, to run the linter without `cargo dev` we have to set `LD_LIBRARY_PATH`.
+In the case of clippy, to run without `cargo dev lint` we have to set `LD_LIBRARY_PATH` following the instructions from the [clippy documentation](https://doc.rust-lang.org/stable/clippy/development/adding_lints.html#running-directly).
-The easiest way to set it up is by running `clippy-driver` like this:
+Then we run `clippy-driver` like this:
 ```bash
 LD_LIBRARY_PATH=$(rustc --print target-libdir) ./target/debug/clippy-driver tests/ui/enum_variants.rs
 ```